PSHCE inc. RSE & Online Safety at Grenoside

-At Grenoside Primary School, we see the development of PSHCE including RSE, SMSC and British Values very much working hand in hand and leading the way in our school ethos and in our teaching and learning.
+At Grenoside Primary School, we see the development of PSHCE including RSE and Online Safety, SMSC and British Values very much working hand in hand and leading the way in our school ethos and in our teaching and learning.
 Opportunities for explicit teaching of, or linking to, SMSC, PSHCE and British Values is planned into our curriculum topics with appropriate content reflecting the over-arching theme.
 We also teach PSHCE explicitly and link it, again where possible, to other areas of learning and life experiences.

 Statement of intent for PSHCE at Grenoside Community Primary School

 The intent of our PSHCE/RSE curriculum is to equip all of our pupils with knowledge and understanding of how to manage their lives effectively now and in the future to help them become independent and responsible members of a diverse society.
 It supports our pupils to live healthy, safe, responsible and balanced lifestyles.
 Through our PSHCE and RSE curriculum, we aim to provide our pupils with opportunities to reflect on and clarify their own attitudes and values in a safe and trusting environment.
 Our PSHCE and RSE curriculum encourages our pupils to manage risks and increase their ability to make informed choices by developing an understanding of what influences their decisions.
 Our aim for this curriculum is to develop our pupils overall personal development by building on knowledge for the following concepts; respect, consent, diversity, identity, being safe, the law, online, responsibility, friendships and family.
 We believe that the purpose of our PSHCE curriculum is to build on, where appropriate, the statutory guidance outlined in the Relationships Education, Relationships, Sex Education (RSE), and Health Education.

 The PSHCE curriculum at Grenoside Primary School aims to ensure that all pupils: